The School Board of Orange County

 |Distinguished Educator |

 Jim Schott served as Superintendent of Orange County Public Schools from 1980 to 1992.
 He was responsible for forming the Foundation for Orange County Public Schools, developing the first magnet and International Baccalaureate programs and nurturing a leadership team of future superintendents like Donald Shaw, Eric Smith, Ronald Blocker and Barbara Jenkins.

 Wayne Brady (Dr. Phillips High Class of 1989) is best known as a prime-time Emmy Award-winning actor, singer, comedian and television personality, known for his work on Whose Line Is it Anyway? and currently as host of Let's Make a Deal.
 He started performing in community theater and at the Orlando improv school Sak Comedy Lab.

 S. James Gates, Jr. (Jones High Class of 1969) is a theoretical physicist, known for work on supersymmetry, supergravity and superstring theory.
-He is currently the professor of physics at the University of Maryland and serves on President Barack Obama's Council of Advisors on Science and Technology.
-In 2013, he received the National Medal of Science.
+He served on President Barack Obama’s Council of Advisors on Science and Technology, and in 2013, received the National Medal of Science.
+Gates is currently a professor of physics at the University of Maryland.

 ||David "Deacon" Jones (Hungerford High Class of 1957) was inducted into the NFL Hall of Fame after a stellar career as a defensive end with the Los Angeles Rams, San Diego Chargers and Washington Redskins.
 A native of Eatonville, he and his wife Elizabeth established the Deacon Jones Foundation when he retired from football to assist young people.
 Jones died in 2013.|